egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 Ecology and Conservation Modelling Preregistration Template – DRAFT
 ================
-Elliot Gould, Megan Good, TBD:workshop collaborators 26 October, 2020
+Elliot Gould, Megan Good, Henry Wootton, Jian Yen, TBD:workshop collaborators
+12 January, 2024

-# 1\.
-Problem Formulation
+# 1. Problem Formulation

 *Includes a clear specification of the problem context in which the model will be used or designed to inform.
 Defining the purpose of the